reaganthomas/gulp-simple-task-loader/README.md

 ### Tasks with dependencies

-Both `deps` and `fn` are optional.
-This allows you to create a task that strictly calls other tasks, or a task that doesn't have dependencies.
-If there are no dependencies for the task you can use the above format for creating a basic task.
+All 3 object keys (`deps`, `params`, and `fn`) are optional.
+This allows you to create a task that strictly calls other tasks, a task that is parameterized, or a task that just acts like a normal task.

+If there are no dependencies or parameters for the task you can use the above "Basic task" format for creating a basic task.

 The values shown below are the defaults.